 Thanks to writers like Matt Fraction, Joss Whedon, and Waren Ellis, the last decade has been kind to the adamantium-clawed practical joker.
 Sometimes the writers have had to change his character completely to make him funny, but then other times Wolverine was hilarious just being his grumpy old self.
 Keep reading and vote on the best, strangest times when Wolverine was actually kind of really funny.

-56 people just voted on Logan Needs to Ride the Silver Bullet
+Logan Needs to Ride the Silver Bullet

 In Joss Whedon's run of Astonishing X-Men, Kitty Pryde sacrifices herself to save the entire world.
 Right in front of Logan's eyes.
 Kitty phases herself into a giant bullet fired by the Breakworld aliens, and manages to prevent them from destroying earth.
 But in the process she ended up phasing out of existence, entirely, taking the bullet along with her.
 So it makes sense that Wolverine might want another beer rather than a shoulder to cry on.